Toward a unified data-driven turbulence model through multi-objective learning: FUNDING

-We are grateful to Dr. Xin-Lei Zhang for insightful discussions and to Dr. Xu-Hui Zhou for providing the evaluation case of a generic car.
-This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 - 390740016 and Project Number 551388164, as well as by the Carl Zeiss Foundation (CZS Project Number P2021-04012).
-We also acknowledge the support of the Stuttgart Center for Simulation Science (SimTech).
+Z.L., H.W., and H.X. acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 - 390740016.
+Z.Z. acknowledges funding from the DFG (Project Number 551388164) and the Carl Zeiss Foundation (CZS Project Number P2021-04012).
+The authors also acknowledge support from the Stuttgart Center for Simulation Science (SimTech).